MohammedOH/XML_Parser/README.md

 ### Info

 ```
-Used to parse xml files and output them into JSON format.
+Used to parse XML files and output them into JSON format.
 ```

 ### Prerequisites